Scott Robinson (jazz musician): Music career

 The U.S. State Department named him a jazz ambassador for the year 2001, funding a tour of West Africa in which he played the early works of Louis Armstrong.
 Material from these appearances was released on the album Jazz Ambassador: Scott Robinson Plays the Compositions of Louis Armstrong by Arbors Records.

 Throughout his career, Robinson has worked to keep unusual and obscure instruments in the public view.
-For example, he has recorded an album featuring the C-melody saxophone and performs with the ophicleide.
+For example, he has recorded an album featuring the C melody saxophone and performs with the ophicleide.
 He also owns and records with a vintage contrabass saxophone so rare that fewer than twenty in playable condition are known to exist.

-Since 2009, he has operated his record label, ScienSonic Laboratories.
+Since 2009, he has operated his own record label, ScienSonic Laboratories.

 He is not to be confused with the percussionist N. Scott Robinson.